 The Bottom Line

-By concentrating on the development of the six Life Aspects and the eight Core Skills, you can learn how to live a full life and tackle each day with no regrets.
+By concentrating on the development of the six Life Aspects and the eight Multipliers, you can learn how to live a full life and tackle each day with no regrets.

 Use the six Life Aspects to find balance and harmony in your life, and use the eight Core Skills to create a powerful physical, mental, and emotional state that will continually drive you forward.